AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

  - When there are multiple VPN routes, TGW routing policy selects the shortest AS_PATH length.
  - When there are multiple VPN routes with identical AS_PATH length, TGW VPN distributes traffic with ECMP when it is enabled.

-In this case, Aviatrix Controller performs the orchestration function in managing route propagation and Aviatrix Transit gateways are used to connect two TGWs.
+In this case, Aviatrix Controller performs the orchestration function in managing route propagation and Aviatrix Transit Gateways are used to connect two AWS TGWs.

-Design Note: Implementing TGW with VPN backup design could lead to asymmetric routing i.e with traffic from AWS to on-premises traversing the DX as inteneded while traffic from on-premises to AWS traversing the IPSec VPN tunnel instead.
+Design Note: Implementing TGW with VPN backup design could lead to asymmetric routing, that is, with traffic from AWS to on-premises traversing the DX as intended while traffic from on-premises to AWS traversing the IPsec VPN tunnel instead.

 Traffic from AWS to on-premise prefers the AWS DXGW over the VPN connection because the TGW effectively sets a higher “local preference” (LOCAL_PREF) on the DXGW BGP sessions (refer to Route Evaluation Order as outlined in the AWS Transit Gateway